karthickai/Deep_Learning_for_UAV_Infrastructure_Inspection/README.md

 ![image_0.png](README_images/image_0.gif)

+## Prerequisite

+You need to install and setup below components to run this project

+* Install this **Addon Matlab Coder interface for deep learning libraries** from this [link](https://in.mathworks.com/matlabcentral/fileexchange/68612-matlab-coder-interface-for-deep-learning-libraries)

+* You need to **Set simulation target language to C++**.
+Follow this [link](https://in.mathworks.com/matlabcentral/answers/881458-for-deep-learning-the-simulation-target-language-must-be-set-to-c-i-believe-that-i-have-set-it-p)

+* You need to **Install UAV Toolbox Interface for Unreal Engine Projects Addon** from this [link](https://in.mathworks.com/matlabcentral/fileexchange/80275-uav-toolbox-interface-for-unreal-engine-projects)

 ## Open the Project

 To get started, open the example live script and access the supporting files by clicking **Open Live Script** in the documentation